 Who Was?
 Adventure App

 If you’re looking for some digital activities to use with the Who Was books, students will also love the Adventure app!
 It’s free and can be installed on Apple devices.
-The app includes over 5,000 questions about the famous people in the books, and players can progress through 100+ levels as they use timelines and learn new facts.
-The app would be a great early finishers activity, and if you have enough devices in your classroom, would also make for a fun indoor recess!
+The app includes over 5,000 questions about the famous people in the books.
+Players can progress through 100+ levels as they use timelines and learn new facts.
+The app would be a great early finishers activity.
+And if you have enough devices in your classroom, would also make for a fun indoor recess!

 Clearly there are a ton of ways to use the Who Was books series in your classroom.
 Did I forget any fun activities?
 Do you recommend any particular titles from the series?
 Tell me about your experiences and ideas in the comments below!